nordeck/feedback-application/jitsi-feedback-plugin/README.md

 ```

-### Delpoyment if third party requests are disabled
+### Deployment if third party requests are disabled

 If `config.disableThirdPartyRequests = true` the analytics system will be disabled.
 Copy plugin.head.html into `/usr/share/jitsi-meet/plugin.head.html`.